sdugene/silex-rest/README.md

 ####How do I run it?
 After download the last [release](https://github.com/vesparny/silex-rest/releases), from the root folder of the project, run the following commands to install the php dependencies, import some data, and run a local php server.

-You need at least php **5.4.*** with **SQLite extension** enabled and **Composer**

     composer install
-    sqlite3 app.db < resources/sql/schema.sql
-    php -S 0:9001 -t web/

-You can install the project also as a composer project

-		composer create-project vesparny/silex-simple-rest
+Set your database then copy resources/config/dev.php to resouces/config/config.php, update with your database params then run.

+    php bin/routesGenerator.php

-Your api is now available at http://localhost:9001/api/v1.
+Your api is now available at http://localhost/api/v1.

 ####Run tests
 Some tests were written, and all CRUD operations are fully tested :)